botond-veress/web-standards/api/README.md

 Up to 80% bandwidth saving can be achieved when using gzip compression (according to Twitter and Stack Exchange).
 Although this requires additional CPU time to (un)compress the results, the trade-off with network costs usually makes it very worthwhile.

 Most frameworks/servers provide an easy way to setup gzip compression and most of the time you can also configure a minimum response size which the compression is enabled on.
-This way you don't overload the CPU with compressing tiny chuncks of responses.
+This way you don't overload the CPU with compressing tiny chunks of responses.

 In order to receive a gzip-encoded response you must do two things: